What Is Company Culture?

 3. Onboard New Employees Effectively

 After you hire an employee, the next stage of their experience is crucial.
-Onboarding is an art form that your company must master.
+Employee onboarding is an art form that your company must master.

 The first few weeks of a team member's tenure at your organization set the foundation for their experience.
 Therefore, you want to make sure that these first weeks are organized, helpful, and fun.